DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-lanzjacob/README.md

 * A spanning tree of a graph is a tree that contains every vertex of that graph.

 ####Relations and Their Properties
+* Reflexive Property - a relation in A is called reflexive if every element of A is connected to itself.
+It also contains pairs with the form (a,a) or (b,b) etc.
+* Symmetric Property - a relation in A is symmetric if a is related to b implies b is related to a.
+The relation also contains both (a,b) and (b,a).
+* Transitive Property - a relation in A is symmetric if it contains the pairs (a,b), (b,c) and (a,c).

 ####n-ary Relations and Applications

 ####Representing Relations
+* Relations can be represented through either matrices or digraphs.

 ####Closures of Relations

 ####Equivalence Relations
+* A relation is considered an equivalence relation if it is symmetric, transitive and reflexive.

 ####Partial Orderings
+* A relation is called a partial ordering if it is antisymmetric, transitive and reflexive.